CORE XY 3D Printer - Frame

 The 40mm side is layed flat for the lower and upper square frame.
 The vertical legs are then attached with the 40mm face, orientated to the front of the printer.

-The strongest and stiffest attachment method is to M6 tap the Alu profile and use M6 bolts to screw the frame together.
-This requires drilling the 6mm hole in the frame and countersinking it so the bolt head is not proud.
+The strongest and stiffest attachment method is to M6 tap the Alu profile and use M6 bolts to screw the frame together (some Alu profiles use M8 bolts).
+This requires drilling the 6.5mm hole in the frame and countersinking (10mm) it so the bolt head is not proud. (for an M8 frame the hole should be 8.5mm).

 6.5mm holes drilled into the Alu 2040 section.
 A 10mm counter sunk hole is then drilled so the bolt head can be flush against the frame.

 The design of the printer doesnt have to use 500mm long sections.
-It can be smaller or even larger, but the other components (8mm rods and threaded rods) then need to be sized accordingly.
+It can be smaller or even larger, but the other components (8mm rods and threaded rods) on the Z Axis then need to be sized accordingly.